burggraf/supabase-mailer/Mail_Providers/Mailgun.md

 {"id":"<20210809140930.1.A3374464DBAD3C45A@my.mailgun.domain.com>","message":"Queued.
 Thank you."}
 ```

 At this point, you have everything you need to send messages.
-If you want to track your messages, read om.
+If you want to track your messages, read on.

 ## Step 3: (Optional) Create the messages table (for tracking messages)